Multinomial method for option pricing under Variance Gamma: Introduction

 \section{Introduction}

 Since the early nineties, a lot of research has been done on the topic of pure jump Lévy processes to describe the dynamics of the asset returns.
-The main contributions are due to \cite{MaSe90}, \cite{EbKe95}, \cite{GeMaYo98}, \cite{BN98}.
+The main contributions are \cite{BN98}, \cite{EbKe95}, \cite{GeMaYo98}, \cite{MaSe90}.

-Lévy processes are stochastic processes with independent and stationary increments that have nice analytical properties and reproduce quite well the statistical features of the financial data.
-For example, in Figure \ref{FigPDF} we show four histograms of the daily log-returns of four indices: the S\&P 500 Stock Index, the KOSPI (Korea Composite Stock Price Index), XAO (All Ordinaries Australian Index) and TAIEX (Taiwan Capitalization weighted Stock Index).
-The histograms are plotted together with the fitted Normal and Variance Gamma (VG) densities.
-It is straightforward to check that the VG density reproduces much better the high peaks near the origin, and the heavy tails of the empirical data.
+Lévy processes are stochastic processes with independent and stationary increments that have nice analytical properties and reproduce quite well the statistical features of the financial data (see for instance \cite{Ait12} and \cite{Cont}).
+In Figure \ref{FigPDF} we present as examples the histograms of the daily log-returns for four of the major indices: the S\&P 500 Stock Index, the KOSPI (Korea Composite Stock Price Index), XAO (All Ordinaries Australian Index) and TAIEX (Taiwan Capitalization weighted Stock Index).
+In the pictures we show the Normal and Variance Gamma (VG) densities fitted with the market data.
+It is straightforward to check that the VG density reproduces much better the high peaks near the origin, and the heavy tails feature.

 The \emph{Variance Gamma} process is a pure jump Lévy process with infinite activity.
 This means that when the magnitude of the jumps becomes infinitesimally small, the arrival rate of jumps tends to infinity.
-The first complete presentation of the symmetric VG model is due to \cite{MaSe90} where, with respect to the Normal case, only an additional parameter is introduced to control the kurtosis, while the skewness is still not considered.
-The authors model the log-returns as a driftless Brownian motion with a random Gamma distributed variance.
+The first complete presentation of financial applications of the symmetric VG model is given in \cite{MaSe90} where, with respect to the Gaussian model, an additional parameter is introduced in order to control the kurtosis (the skewness is not considered).
+The authors model the log-returns with a driftless Brownian motion whose variance is Gamma distributed.
 This is the origin of the name ``Variance Gamma''.

-There are two representations of the VG process.
-In the first, the VG process is obtained by time changing a Brownian motion with drift: the Brownian motion is evaluated at random times that are Gamma distributed.
-A possible interpretation is that the economical relevant times are random.
-The non-symmetric VG process is described by \cite{MCC98}, where the authors also presented an explicit form of the return density function and closed form formula for the price of a vanilla European option.
-The authors consider a Brownian motion with drift, and this gives the possibility to control the skewness as well.
+It is possible to give two representations to the VG process.
+In the first one, the VG process is obtained by time changing a Brownian motion with drift: the Brownian motion is evaluated at random times that are Gamma distributed.
+The economic interpretation is that the trading relevant times are indeed random.
+The non-symmetric VG process is described in \cite{MCC98}, where the authors also present an explicit form of the density function, and a closed formula for the price of a vanilla European option.
+The authors consider a Brownian motion with a non-zero drift, and this additional parameter allows to control the skewness as well.